SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/restriction-types.md

 |associateIsNotOneOf|W+|Is not one of|

 ## RestrictionType 'listAny'

 | Name | ValueHint | Display Name |
 | ---- | ------ | ------ |
 |oneOf |W+|Is one of|
 |notOneOf|W+|Is not one of|

-## RestrictionType 'datetime' – both the date and time are used.
+## RestrictionType 'datetime' – both the date and time are used

 | Name | ValueHint | Display Name |
 | ---- | ------ | ------ |
 |afterTime|W|After or equal to Datetime|
 |beforeTime|W|Before Datetime|
 |dateTime|W|Exact Datetime|

-## RestrictionType 'date' – only the date part is used.
+## RestrictionType 'date' – only the date part is used

 | Name | ValueHint | Display Name |
 | ---- | ------ | ------ |
 |before|W|Before|